limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 ### Privilege Escalation

-I noticed that `downfall` is able to edit `/lib/logs/homeless.py`.
-On top of that, there's a `cron` job ran by `root` every minute, executing:
+I notice that `downfall` is able to edit `/lib/logs/homeless.py`.
+On top of that, there's a `cron` job running in the context of `root` every minute, executing:

 `cd /lib/logs/ && ./homeless.py`

-This is how `homeless.py` looked like.
+This is how `homeless.py` looks like.

 ![screenshot-15](/assets/images/posts/homeless-walkthrough/screenshot-15.png)